zereddiamond/SU19-WLANSec-Lab2-WEP/README.md

 - All fragments except the last one carry the bit `more fragments` with a value of 1, to indicate that a new fragment will be received.
 - The field containing the "more fragments" bits is available in Scapy within the `FCfield` field.
 You will need to manipulate this field for your fragments.
 This same field is visible in Wireshark in IEEE 802.11 Data &rarr; Frame Control Field &rarr; Flags
 - To verify that this part works, you may import your fragments in Wireshark.
 It must be able to recompose the original frame, if you did a good job.
+- Try a long message.
+Short messages tend to fail.
+You can actually encrypt the same message in each fragment (so that Wireshark should show the message 3 times in a row).

 ## Deliverables